How is the graduate program structured?

 Do I need the GRE?

 No, the GRE (or a nationally normed academic exam) is only needed if GPA is below a 3.0.
+You will be directed to take it if needed.
 We have no set cut scores at this time.
 The scores are used as one element in a range of comparable data.

 May I add other certification areas to my license?